emartech/vision-client/README.md

 The authentication secret can be added in EMSadmin under Integrations/Frontend Tokens.
 The secret must be the same as the one stored on the server where the client application sends the requests.

+### Permissions

+For Suite pages the permission handling happens in `include/classes/permission/requestmap.class.php`.
+You have to add your page where the client application is diplayed.

+### Translations

+Default translations reside in `src/translation/default.json`.
+The translation file is mirrored into Suite under `translation/[service name].php`, this is where the localized strings will come from.